tenox7/cfedit/README.md

 - No need for `gsutil` or `gcsfuse`, specialized text editors
 - No need for VMs, Containers, Cloud Run, Cloud Shells/IDE
 - No frills, just enough for html textarea based file editor
-- No need for IAM accounts, implements own authentication
+- Doesn't use IAM/Google accounts, implements own authentication

 ## Deployment